CarlosSanchess/EcoRevive/README.md

 - At the conclusion of Sprint #1, we successfully followed the priority defined in the sprint backlog, ensuring that tasks were completed in alignment with their designated importance.
 By following this prioritization, we effectively tackled essential user stories, such as enabling user registration and login, adding new recyclable products, and providing profile customization options.
 However, as we transition into Sprint #2, we recognize the need to enhance our development process.
 To achieve this, we aim to intensify our focus on unit testing throughout the software development lifecycle.
 By incorporating rigorous testing procedures, we aspire to identify and address potential issues early on, ensuring the delivery of a more robust and reliable product.
 Additionally, we intend to improve our integration practices by merging divergent features into the product more frequently.
 This approach will allow us to detect and rectify any bugs or inconsistencies promptly, fostering a smoother and more cohesive development cycle.
 We are also looking forward to integrate each individual feature into the whole product more often in order to find conflicting bugs.

-- The following image is our Sprint#1 backlog at the start of the project development:
+- The following image is our Sprint#1 backlog at the start of the sprint development:
 ![Sprint Backlog Sprint#1](docs/diagrams/sprint1_backlog.png)

 - The following image is our project board at the end of sprint#1 before the final Sprint review: